Sparse Approximate Inference for Spatio-Temporal Point Process Models: Experiments

-In this section we assess the accuracy of the state space inference methods in 1D Gaussian and Poisson models.
-We use the Gaussian model to assess the accuracy of restricted (temporal) message passing inference such as {\it diag}, {\it chordal}, while the Poisson model will be used to assess the accuracy of the inference methods in non-Gaussian models.
+In this section we assess the accuracy of the state inference methods in 1D Gaussian and Poisson models by using fixed parameters.
+Although, these models do not fall in the class of models we discussed so far, they are well suited for an empirical assessment of the quality of approximations we introduce.
+We use the Gaussian model to assess the accuracy of restricted (temporal) message passing inference schemes {\it diag} and {\it chordal} by comparing them to the exact {\em full}.
+By replacing the Gaussian likelihood with a Poisson likelihood we assess the loss of accuracy due to non-Gaussian likelihoods.
+Note that the Poisson likelihood ay time $t$ and location $j$ is formally identical to $\tilde{\psi}_{t,j}$.